 Learn how to make egg-free and mayonnaise-free caesar salad dressing for an incredible salad at home.
 Jump to the Homemade Caesar Salad Recipe or read on to see our tips for making it.

 Whenever we go out to a restaurant and are asked if we want a garden salad or Caesar, we always say Caesar.
-So, we decided to make our own (easy) version at home.
-We came up with this Easy Caesar Salad Recipe with homemade Caesar dressing, crispy romaine lettuce, extra parmesan cheese and buttery croutons.
+So we decided to make our own (easy) version at home.
+We came up with this easy Caesar salad recipe with a simple homemade dressing, crispy romaine lettuce, extra parmesan cheese and buttery croutons.

 You can make the dressing by hand, but it’s best if you have a food processor or blender.
-Doing this by hand is a tedious and the dressing doesn’t get nearly as creamy or thick.
+Making this by hand is tedious and the dressing doesn’t get nearly as creamy or thick.
 Plus, the processor or blender really speeds things up.